 E-books are digital documents (including those digitized by the library), licensed or not, where searchable text is prevalent, and which can be seen in analogy to a printed book (monograph).
-Include non-serial government documents.
 E-books are loaned to users on portable devices (e-book readers) or by transmitting the contents to the user's personal computer for a limited time.
 Include e-books held locally and remote e-books for which permanent or temporary access rights have been acquired.
-Report the number of physical or electronic units, including duplicates, for all outlets.
-For smaller libraries, if volume data are not available, the number of titles may be counted.
+Report the number of electronic units, including duplicates, at the administrative entity level; do not duplicate unit count for each branch.
 E-books packaged together as a unit (e.g., multiple titles on a single e-book reader) and checked out as a unit are counted as one unit.